andybyte/andybyte.github.io/docs/beegame.markdown

 permalink: /beegame/
 ---

-**Bubble Bee** is a charming arcade-style game where players control a friendly bee navigating through environments (some with bubbles).
-This project showcases my game development skills in creating engaging, accessible gameplay experiences.
+**Bubble Bee** is a charming arcade-style game where players control a friendly bee navigating through a field of flowers (and bubbles).
+In the spirit of open development, I will be sharing playtest results and my planned "next actions."
+My goal is to foster a public conversation with developers and players about effective playtesting and how we can collectively improve our games.

 ## About the Game